 Hinton is known as the Gateway to the Rocky Mountains and is located just 15 minutes from the northern entrance to Jasper National Park.
 That makes it an excellent base for alpine adventures.

 21 km northeast of Hinton is William A. Switzer Provincial Park a wilderness pure.
-There is a Visitor Information Centre operating during the summer months where you can pick up information about the park.
+A Visitor Information Centre is operating during the summer months where you can pick up information about the park.
 Hike to the Athabasca Lookout for a stunning view over the mountains or rent a canoe and paddle the chain of five small lakes within the park.

 Watch out for wildlife.
 The park is home to wolves, bears, cougars, moose, deer and elk.
 Read more: Alberta Rocky Mountains

 - Explore the Beaver Boardwalk, one of Canada’s longest freshwater boardwalks and watch beavers at work.
 Download the AllTrail app for maps and directions.